fsasvari/laravel-uploadify/README.md

 ### Step 4: Models

-You need to include trait in your Eloquent models - `UploadifyTrait`.
+You need to include `UploadifyTrait` trait in your Eloquent models.

 #### Files